Starting a new Year and a New Book

 Some little friends have joined me today, actually, some of them are modeling for me as well.
 Am having a bit of trouble arranging the furniture in Mamsey's sewing room.
 I have been working on current drawing for 3 days , trying to figure out how to include all the elements I need in this page...A big stuffed chair, an armoire, trunk, standing mirror, floor clock, etc, etc,...

 Tis a puzzle to put together!
 Today I needed a little inspiration, so I popped "Miss POTTER"into the dvd player whilst I worked.
 Beatrix Potter was quite an extraordinary woman for her time.
-This movie is delightful, touching and visually gorgeous.
+This movie is delightful, touching and visually gorgeous., albeit wee corny and sugary in some ways.

-I love her artwork, it is soft and comfortable, and never fails to make me smile.
+I love her artwork of Beatrix, it is soft and comfortable, and never fails to make me smile.
 Her stories were so beautifully written without being cutsey.
 If you like period pieces, a I do, rent "Miss Potter".

-I wish I could find the BBC's, "ATale of Beatrix Potter"
+I wish I could find the BBC's, "ATale of Beatrix Potter", as it was actually a more accurate portrayal of Beatrix Potter.
+Someday, I will go the Hilltop Farm.

 Here are Mamseys sewing things atop a trunk.